Agoric/documentation/CONTRIBUTING.md

 ### Check Links

-To check internal Vuepress links locally, run the shell command `yarn check-links` **tyg todo: From where?**
+To check internal VuePress links locally, run the shell command `yarn check-links` **tyg todo: From where?**
 Note this does **not** check either external links or router-links.
 Output is the text of any broken links, and what file and line number they're at.

 ## Local Install, Build, and Run

-1. Clone the Documentation repo to your local machine.
+1. **Clone**: Clone the Documentation repo to your local machine.
 We suggest using Sourcetree to manage your local and remote copies and the various commits and pull requests you'll make while debugging.
+The following steps should all be run from the directory you cloned the repo into.

 2. **Install**: To ensure using the latest agoric-sdk version when running code snippets, from a shell, run